linx02/tictactoe/README.md

   - This feature would provide the user with a way to increase the difficulty of the game.

 - Nicknames
-  - This feature would allow the user to input nicknames instead of being referred to as Player X and Y.
+  - This feature would allow the user to input nicknames instead of being referred to as Player X and O.
   - This feature would add a personal touch to the users experience.

 ## Testing